Anahuac, Texas: Geography

-With the City of Houston's annex of the I-10 corridor through Bayton and Mt Belvieu to the Trinity River in Chambers County and possible further expansion to Wallisville Texas, The City of Anahuac is considering annexing and expanding its City Limits on Highway 563 to Wallisville which would possibly bring the Houston Annex to Anahuac as well.
+With the City of Houston's annexation of the I-10 corridor through Bayton and Mt Belvieu to the Trinity River in Chambers County and possible further expansion to Wallisville Texas, The City of Anahuac is considering annexing and expanding its City Limits on Highway 563 to Wallisville which would possibly bring the Houston Annex to Anahuac as well.

 Anahuac is also initiating a $50M School Expansion Bond due to influx of many homes and families around the area and expectation of 1000 additional school aged individuals over the next five years alone.

+Climate

 Ecology

-Southeast of the city of Anahuac is the Anahuac National Wildlife Refuge which is popular among birdwatchers because almost 250 species of birds (see external link) have been reported there.
-Anahuac NWR is home to several species of marsh birds called rails including yellow rail, clapper rail and black rail.
+Southeast of the city of Anahuac is the Jocelyn Nungaray National Wildlife Refuge (formerly the Anahuac NWR) which is popular among birdwatchers because almost 250 species of birds (see external link) have been reported there.
+Jocelyn Nungaray NWR is home to several species of marsh birds called rails including yellow rail, clapper rail and black rail.

 Demographics

 As of the 2020 United States census, there were 1,980 people, 837 households, and 539 families residing in the city.